Globe-Eater/Cedar_Tree_Classifier/models/README.md

 flipping, random rotation within 90 degrees, image shearing of 0.1, and brightness flux, resulted in very poor performance.
 All predictions were on the edge of the the output image with almost a completely black center. </p>

+## rotation_gen_10000.h5
+<p> Prediction locations incorrect and often are not large enough.
+Overall very poor results.
+Proved that data augmentation might not have been the best solution for this training length.
+Possible model overfitting or images are not being rotated correctly with original image.</p>